 Cyber Security Threats and Device Management

 Cyber-attacks and security threats are a part of the daily routine for every service provider.
-With the emerging number of cyber attacks on various services and the rapid expansion of the Internet of Things (IoT) adaptations, remote work, various connected home devices, streaming, gaming, and cloud services, the customer premise equipment (CPE)/device becomes the main target for cybercriminals.
+With the emerging number of cyber attacks on various services and the rapid expansion of the Internet of Things (IoT) adaptations, remote work, various connected home devices, streaming, gaming, and cloud services, the customer premise equipment (CPE)/device becomes the main target for cybercriminals, which calls us to look at the intersection of device management and cybersecurity.

 Device management platforms are transforming from the traditional role of provisioning and basic device management into a multi-service gateway management platform (MSG-M), offering the ability to manage various services on a single residential gateway.
 The services include parental controls, wi-fi management, home security, streaming services, IoT-related devices, and others.